kendellproduction/Begin-With-Ai/firebase-security-rules.md

                    resource.data.userId == request.auth.uid;
     }

-    // Learning paths - allow seeding for authenticated users, read for all match /learningPaths/{pathId} {
+    // Learning paths - allow admin seeding and user reading match /learningPaths/{pathId} {
       allow read: if request.auth != null;
+      // Allow admins to write for seeding operations allow write: if isAdmin();
-      // Allow write for seeding operations (authenticated users can seed content) allow write: if request.auth != null;
+      // Temporary: Allow any authenticated user to write for initial seeding (REMOVE IN PRODUCTION) allow write: if request.auth != null;

       // Modules within learning paths
       match /modules/{moduleId} {
         allow read: if request.auth != null;
-        // Allow write for seeding operations
+        // Allow admins to write for seeding operations allow write: if isAdmin();
-        allow write: if request.auth != null;
+        // Temporary: Allow any authenticated user to write for initial seeding (REMOVE IN PRODUCTION) allow write: if request.auth != null;

         // Lessons within modules
         match /lessons/{lessonId} {
           allow read: if request.auth != null;
-          // Allow write for seeding operations
+          // Allow admins to write for seeding operations allow write: if isAdmin();
-          allow write: if request.auth != null;
+          // Temporary: Allow any authenticated user to write for initial seeding (REMOVE IN PRODUCTION) allow write: if request.auth != null;
         }
       }